-MCE's Conforming Portfolio and Preferred Portfolio both use the same Managed Retail Sales Forecast.
-While MCE maintains its own unique view of future renewable energy markets, resource technologies, and scheduling assumptions which may differ from the Commission's assumptions, these assumptions were not directly used in the development of MCE's CPUC IRP.
-MCE inputted its Managed Retail Sales Forecast into the calculator and the forecast was adjusted using CPUC IRP assumptions to a conforming energy load.
+MCE's conforming portfolio utilizes its assigned GHG emissions benchmark and the assumptions used to develop the Reference System Portfolio.
+MCE's Preferred Portfolio uses the same load forecast and GHG emissions target as specified for the Reference System Plan.
+While MCE maintains its own unique view of future prices for renewable energy and other resource technologies which may differ from the Commission's assumptions, these assumptions were not directly used in the development of MCE's IRP.
+MCE inputted its Managed Retail Sales Forecast into the calculator and the forecast was adjusted using IRP assumptions to a conforming energy load.
 This load is significantly higher with the conforming scenario and leads to a larger CNS and GHG emissions intensity factor.